 Our team are always on the lookout for the best experiences Mozambique has to offer, here are a few our favourites:

 - Gorongosa National Park

 White-sand beaches and unspoiled nature make Bazaruto a truly magical place to visit.
 The marine reserve is one of the largest protected areas in the Indian Ocean.

-With floodplain, savanna and woodland ecosystems, this resurgent national park is now home to a large diversity of wildlife, thanks to the Carr Foundation.
+With floodplain, savanna and woodland ecosystems, this resurgent national park is now home to a wide diversity of wildlife, thanks to the Carr Foundation.

-Tofo is a great beach destination.
+Tofo is a magical beach destination.
 Dive with whale sharks, manta rays, dolphins and migratory humpback whales in the clear Indian Ocean waters.

 Part of the Lubombo Transfrontier Conservation Area, the Maputo Special Reserve is now a thriving wildlife area, thanks to its rewilding programme.

 The Ponta do Ouro Marine Reserve is the first marine transfrontier conservation area in Africa and known for its coral reefs and abundant marine life.